Francisco de Mascarenhas: Early career in India

 D. Francisco started his career in Portuguese India in 1555, with his uncle the vice-roy Pedro Mascarenhas (1554-1555).
-He was the general that vice-roy D. Luís de Atáide (1568-1571) appointed to face the forces of the Ahmadnagar Sultan at Portuguese Chaul in 1570-71.
+He was the general that vice-roy Dom Luís de Ataíde (1568-1571) appointed to face the forces of the Ahmadnagar Sultan at Portuguese Chaul in 1570-71.
 He became famous for this military success to an extent that Philip II of Spain decided to appoint him as vice-roy of India, in 1581, to succeed earl D. Luís de Ataíde in his second government of Asia (1578-1581).
 He was mainly tasked with ensuring that Philip II would be accepted as King of Portugal in Portuguese Asia.

 Later career

 After a successful government in India, between 1581 and 1584, D. Francisco returned to his estates in Portugal.
 In 1593, when cardinal Albert VII, Archduke of Austria left the viceroyalty of Portugal, Philip II of Spain, appointed D. Francisco was one of the five governors of Portugal.
 He ruled Portugal until the next vice-roy of Portugal was named by Philip III of Spain.